 - Fill several pots with hot water, at least one for each drain you need to clean.

-- Shut off the water to your home.
+- Turn off the water to your home.

 - Empty the pipes by turning on the faucets.
 Let the water run out and flush your toilets.